File access auditing

-Amazon FSx for Windows File Server supports auditing of end-user accesses on files, folders, and file shares.
-You can choose to send the audit event logs to a rich set of other AWS services enabling querying, processing, storing and archiving logs, issuing notifications, and triggering actions to further advance your security and compliance goals.
+Amazon FSx for Windows File Server supports auditing end-user access to files, folders, and file shares.
+You can choose to send a file system's audit event logs to other AWS services that offer a rich set of features.
+These include the enabling querying, processing, storing and archiving logs, issuing notifications, and triggering actions to further advance your security and compliance goals.

 File access auditing enables you to record end-user accesses of individual files, folders, and file shares based on your defined audit controls.
 Audit controls are also known as NTFS system access control lists (SACLs).
 If you already have audit controls set up on your existing file data, you can take advantage of file access auditing by creating a new Amazon FSx for Windows File Server file system and migrating your data.

-Amazon FSx supports the following audit events provided by Windows for file, folder, and file share accesses:
+Amazon FSx supports the following Windows audit events for file, folder, and file share accesses:

 For file accesses, it supports: All, Traverse folder / Execute file, List folder / Read data, Read attributes, Create files / Write data, Create folders / Append data, Write attributes, Delete subfolders and files, Delete, Read permissions, Change permissions, and Take ownership.